-- 603.7b A delayed triggered ability will trigger only once-the next time its trigger event occurs-unless it has a stated duration, such as "this turn." - 603.7c A delayed triggered ability that refers to a particular object still affects it even if the object changes characteristics.
+- 603.7b A delayed triggered ability will trigger only once-the next time its trigger event occurs-unless it has a stated duration, such as "this turn."
+If its trigger event occurs more than once simultaneously and the ability doesn't have a stated duration, the controller of the delayed triggered ability chooses which event causes the ability to trigger. - 603.7c A delayed triggered ability that refers to a particular object still affects it even if the object changes characteristics.
 However, if that object is no longer in the zone it's expected to be in at the time the delayed triggered ability resolves, the ability won't affect it.
 (Note that if that object left that zone and then returned, it's a new object and thus won't be affected.
 See rule 400.7.)